Oneflow-Inc/serving/README.md

 ### Multiple model instance execution

 The current version of oneflow does not support concurrent execution of multiple model instances.
-You can launch multiple container with k8s to bypass this limitation.
+You can launch multiple containers with k8s to bypass this limitation.